Jocelyn Ahouéya

-Jocelyn Ahouéya (born 19 December 1985) is a Beninese footballer.
-He last played for SC Schiltigheim.
+Jocelyn Ahouéya (born 19 December 1985) is a Beninese former professional footballer who played as a defensive midfielder.

-Career
+Club career

 Ahouéya began his career in the youth side for Mogas 90 FC and signed in summer 2004 for FC Sion.

 International career

-He was part of the Beninese 2004 African Nations Cup team, who finished bottom of their group in the first round of competition, thus failing to secure qualification for the quarter-finals.
+Ahouéya was part of the Benin national team at the 2004 African Nations Cup, which finished bottom of its group in the first round of competition, thus failing to secure qualification for the quarter-finals.
 He also played at the 2005 FIFA World Youth Championship in the Netherlands.
+He made 55 appearances scoring three goals.